sakloui/jorban-martysmods.github.io/docs/reshade/index.md

 ---
-title: ReShade Guides
+title: ReShade
 layout: default
 nav_order: 2
 has_children: true
 has_toc: true
 ---

-# Basic ReShade Guides
+# ReShad Guides

 Below will be all of our basic guides for learning and understanding ReShade.